Auto Insurance Claim Advice

 The law of torts and equities and remedies has divided damages into many categories; but the ones that pertain the most to car accidents are: Compensatory Special Damages and Compensatory General Damages.
 You are entitled to both.

-Compensatory Special Damages are those that are tangible or those that we can figure out easily.
+Compensatory Special Damages will provide coverage for those that are tangible or those that we can figure out easily.
 Medical expenses, medicine, and related bills are considered Special Damages.
 We can add up how much your medical care and expenses cost.

 Compensatory General Damages are those damages that flow generally from the tort (negligence is a tort).
 Pain and suffering, loss of quality of life (hedonic damages), future income loss, etc., are very difficult to figure out.
 These damages are subjective.

-You need to read your policy to see if your own insurance company will pay for loss wages, mileage, and or gas, when an accident occurs.
+You need to read your policy to see if your own insurance company will pay for loss wages, mileage, and or gas, in the event of an accident.
 If they only cover medical expenses, then you must pay for those bills and add them to the general damages negotiations with the insurance company of the person that caused the accident.

 Remember that medical bills are subject to the “reasonable and necessary” standard, which means the insurance companies will average the market rate for the same medical expenses and pay the average.